zextras/tech-doc/source/carbonio/admincli/backup.rst

 architecture of |backup| and outlines their interaction; each concept is then detailed in a dedicated section.

+Foremost, |backup| can be configured only on the nodes equipped with the Mailstore & Provisioning role.

-Before entering in the architecture of |backup|, we recall two general approaches that are taken into account when defining a backup
+Then, before entering in the architecture of |backup|, we recall two general approaches that are taken into account when defining a backup
 strategy: **RPO** and **RTO**.